Utility bill assistance in St. Louis.

 If you have explored the cooling and heating assistance programs offered by these St. Louis organizations and don’t qualify, then try calling Ameren and use their budget billing program.
 This will help level set a customer’s monthly utility bills and will ensure your expenses do not escalate during a hot stretch during the summer or cold weather during the winter.

 Last, but not least, try calling Cool Down St. Louis at 314-241-7668.
 This non-profit also focuses on the vulnerable in the city.
-Click here.
+Click here for cooling bill help in St. Louis.
 They may have fans, air conditioners, or funds to help with cooling costs.